 Sailing.
 The MSU Sailing Club has its home on the south shore of Lake Lansing.
 Call 355-5250, or the Boat House, 339-8269.
+Sailing classes and private lessons are available.

 Swimming.
 The IM indoor pools provide year-around swimming for both men and women.
 Children may also swim at certain times.
 The outdoor IM pool is popular from May to October.
 Water aerobics and learn-to-swim classes are available.